 Dental Trauma involves injuries to teeth that may result in the tooth being forced out of its position (extrusion), broken (fractured) or knocked out (avulsion).
-Mouth Injuries may also involve soft tissue injuries that are generally painful and have to be immediately treated by an experienced dentist.
-In this section, we shall describe the different dental and soft tissue injuries and our recommended management of common dental injuries.
+Mouth Injuries may also involve soft tissue injuries that are generally painful and needs to be immediately seen by emergency dentist.

 Knocked Out Teeth